-According to a study by Pew Research, a third of the adult US population does the same.
-In fact, the same study shows 90% of people aged 18-24 trust medical information or engage with health activities on social media.
+According to a study by Pew Research, a third of the adult US population turns to the internet to learn about a medical condition.
+What’s more, the same study shows 90% of people aged 18-24 trust medical information or engage with health activities on social media.

 Unfortunately, the majority of pharmaceutical companies are yet to answer these consumer habits with a strong digital presence.